-by Etienne Wenger [Published in the "Systems Thinker," June 1998] You are a claims processor working for a large insurance company.
+CoP: Best Practices by Etienne Wenger [Published in the "Systems Thinker," June 1998] You are a claims processor working for a large insurance company.
 You are good at what you do, but although you know where your paycheck comes from, the corporation mainly remains an abstraction for you.
-The group you actually work for is a relatively small community of people who share your working conditions.
-It is with this group that you learn the intricacies of your job, explore the meaning of your work, construct an image of the company, and develop a sense of yourself as a worker.
 You are an engineer working on two projects within your business unit.
 You are a CEO and, of course, you are responsible for the company as a whole.
 We now recognize knowledge as a key source of competitive advantage in the business world, but we still have little understanding of how to create and leverage it in practice.
 We frequently say that people are an organization's most important resource.
 However, they are a company's most versatile and dynamic knowledge resource and form the basis of an organization's ability to know and learn.
 Defining Communities of Practice Communities of practice are everywhere.
 Communities of practice develop around things that matter to people.
 Communities of Practice in Organizations Dr.